 In some ways, Germany is a paradise for cyclists.
-National paths connect major cities in the Radnetz system, cycle hire outlets are everywhere, and cycle repair shops are similarly common.
+National paths connect major cities in the Radnetz system (the German cycle network), cycle hire outlets are everywhere, and cycle repair shops are similarly common.

-Cities like Münster and Karlsruhe are among the best in the world for cyclists (though Berlin and Köln aren't quite so bicycle-friendly).
+Cities like Münster and Karlsruhe are among the best in the world for cyclists (though Berlin and Cologne aren't quite so bicycle-friendly).